 Read more →You close one door, you open another.
-And though it makes me sad to part with a company, the people and all the stuff they do, I never have regretted a single career-move I’ve made in the past. …
+And though it makes me sad to part with a company, the people and all the stuff they do, I never have regretted a single career-move I’ve made in the past.
+The …

 Read more →ORM’s, or object-relational mappers, are a great way to convert (mostly) relational databases to classes in a object oriented language.
-It takes care of SO many things you do over and over …
+It takes care of SO many things you do over and over again: …

 Read more →Oh man..
 The amount of stuff you can see and that cannot be unseen on twitter and email is just massive.
 And even though it looks like total anarchy out there, some (social) rules should be taken into …